 10 Most Common Breastfeeding Issues & Solutions

 You have probably heard it time and time again: “Breastfeeding is the most natural way to feed your baby!”
 And it is!
 But that doesn’t mean that it comes naturally.
-Breastfeeding is a learned skill for both mom and baby and the first few weeks can present a number of unique challenges that may have you reaching for the formula.
-But fear not!
-Most breastfeeding issues are easily and quickly solved.
+Breastfeeding is a learned skill for both mom and baby and the first few weeks can present a number of unique challenges.that may have you reaching for the formula.
+But, fear not!
 Below are ten of the most common breastfeeding issues and how to address them.

 - Air them out as much as possible when at home